-- Blood clots (Venous thromboembolism)- The risk of blood clots is increased slightly by taking HRT.
+- risk returns back to baseline after stopping HRT.
+People with breast cancer can still experience menopausal symptoms and in some cases it may be appropriate to prescribe HRT - Blood clots (Venous thromboembolism)- The risk of blood clots is increased slightly by taking HRT.
 This is slightly greater with oral preparations rather than transdermal patches.
-This risk is greatest in the first year of use and is higher in women who have additional risk factors (high BMI, smoking, past medical history) - Cardiovascular disease- HRT is known to affect the risks of stroke and cardiovascular disease since stopping (-9 to -2) (-1 to 11) HRT
+This risk is greatest in the first year of use and is higher in people who have additional risk factors (high BMI, smoking, past medical history) - Cardiovascular disease- HRT is known to affect the risks of stroke and cardiovascular disease. - Endometrial Cancer- oestrogen only HRT can increase the risk of cancer of the womb lining (endometrium) in people who have not had a hysterectomy.
+Adding a progestogen for days 10-14 each month reduces this risk but does not entirely eliminate it.